UNITED NATIONS -- Members of the United Nations General Assembly have chosen the Nigerian ambassador to the world body as its next president.

 Muhammad-Bande succeeds Maria Fernanda Espinosa of Ecuador.

-The incoming president told General Assembly members that when the United Nations convenes in September, its highest priorities will include climate change, universal health coverage, gender equality and the eradication of poverty and hunger.
+He told General Assembly members that when they convene in September, priorities will include climate change, universal health coverage, gender equality and the eradication of poverty and hunger.

-The 61-year-old career diplomat is a native of Zagga in northwest Nigeria and has a master's degree in political science from Boston University and a Ph.D. in the same field from the University of Toronto.
+The 61-year-old diplomat was born in Zagga, in northwest Nigeria, and has a master's degree in political science from Boston University and a Ph.D. in the same field from the University of Toronto.